fniessink/next-action/README.md

 ### Running quality checks

 We use mypy, pylint, pycodestyle, pydocstyle, pyroma, and vulture to check for quality issues in the Python code.
 We use shellcheck to evaluate the Bash code.
+And we use gherkin-lint to check the Gherkin feature files.

+#### Python

 Mypy should give no warnings or errors: